ArronJablonowski/OpenClawNotes/README.md

 ### sudo visudo
 Add commands to the sudoer's file so your secondary LLM/AI user will be allowed to run some commands as root.
 - lookup 'vi' commands prior to running the following, or you may get stuck inside of vi.
+  - press 'i' to enter insert mode
+  - press {esc} : q
+  - press {esc} : wq
 ```
 sudo visudo
 ```